Pediatric Condition

 What Is a Brachial Plexus Birth Injury?

-The brachial plexus is a network of nerves controlling movement and sensation in the arm.
-During difficult deliveries, these nerves can be stretched or torn, resulting in weakness or paralysis — known as Erb's palsy or neonatal brachial plexus palsy.
+The brachial plexus controls movement and sensation in the arm.
+During difficult deliveries, these nerves can be stretched or torn, resulting in weakness or paralysis — known as Erb's palsy.

 Evaluation

-Dr. Letzelter evaluates infants with brachial plexus injuries at Children's National Hospital, using serial examinations, EMG/nerve conduction studies, and MRI.
+Dr. Letzelter evaluates infants at Children's National Hospital using serial examinations, EMG/nerve conduction studies, and MRI.

 Treatment

 Mild cases recover with therapy.
 Severe injuries may benefit from early microsurgical nerve reconstruction.
-Older children may benefit from tendon transfers to improve arm and hand function.
 Dr. Letzelter has published peer-reviewed research on outcomes in this patient population.

 Ready to discuss your options?